facebook

 Loving “The Donald”

-I first wrote this reflection in 2015.
-I was concerned then about the evangelical embrace of hateful ideologies and rhetoric.
-Unfortunately, that embrace only grew stronger.
+I first wrote this reflection in 2015 and was concerned then about the evangelical embrace of hateful ideologies and rhetoric.
+Sadly, that embrace has only grown stronger.
 I am proud to see old essays like this as a testimony to standing against the idolatry of Trumpism early on.
 I pray we repent.
 Now for the original essay…

 I chatted yesterday with a young woman who grew up in a very conservative church I attended.
 It was a great church with loving members.
 The pastor was a good deal more conservative than I am theologically and especially politically but he was always okay with me disagreeing with him.
 Yet, his political rhetoric on Facebook has become increasingly strong and there was a thread yesterday where he and others expressed support for Donald Trump.
 This young woman commented on his thread.
 From her perspective, she couldn’t “think of someone more despicable and opposite of what the gospel represents.”
 Later in the thread, she confessed, “I’m just confused and honestly hurt by what I’ve discovered from this post and the people who support it.”
 I think that is a completely reasonable response.
 It can be jarring to learn that people we respect hold beliefs we find repugnant.
 For this young woman, it was unimaginable to hear these people supporting Donald Trump.

-The good side to all this was it gave me a chance to message with, and hopefully encourage, a young woman I hadn’t been in close contact with since she was a child.
-I really enjoyed touching base with her.
+The good side to all this was it gave me a chance to message and hopefully encourage the young woman with whom I hadn’t been in close contact since she was a child.
+I enjoyed touching base with her.
 The bad side is that there are Christians who are supporting hate and bigotry.
 This morning I posted on Facebook “So disappointed that there are so many Christians who identify with the hate of Donald Trump rather than denouncing it.”
 This led to quite a conversation with many people defending Trump.

 One person who is conservative but not a Trump supporter objected, “How could you possibly know that inside Trump, or his supporters’, hearts is hatred and not stupidity?
 You can’t know that.
 The left always does this.”
 I think the answer is clear and Jesus gives it to us, “out of the abundance of the heart his mouth speaks.”
 When someone speaks hate and bigotry it is fair to believe that is what is in their heart.
 More disturbing though are those who argue that Trump isn’t being hateful at all.
 He is.
 Honestly, I don’t see how that can even be argued…but it has been and will be.

 I understand people supporting hate.
-But, not a Christian.
+But I don’t understand a Christian doing so.
 Despite our politics and our public perception recently, Christianity is about love.
-It is what is expected of Christians by God…it is not negotiable. “[E]very one that loveth is born of God, and knoweth God.
-He that loveth not knoweth not God; for God is love.”
+It is what is expected of Christians by God…it is not negotiable. “[E]very one that loveth is born of God, and knoweth God.ย He that loveth not knoweth not God; for God is love.”
 (1 John 4:7b & 8)

 So, what is this love thing?
 What does it look like?
 Fortunately, God in his wisdom inspired Paul to write about this: